-Disqualification (Reference: ILS Competition Manual, 4.13.4)
+Disqualification (Reference: ILS Competition Rule Book, 3.13.3)

-- Competitors performing the role of "thrower" exiting the throw zone (as judged by both feet).
-Fourth competitor when performing the role of the "thrower" exiting the throw zone (as judged by both feet) at any time after the start and before the 3 minute completion signal. - ii) First competitor when performing the role of "victim" exiting the water before the 3 minute completion signal.
+- f) Line Thrower exiting the throw zone (as judged by both feet).
+Fourth competitor when performing the role of the "thrower" exiting the throw zone (as judged by both feet) before the 3-minute acoustic completion signal. - g) First competitor when performing the role of "victim" exiting the water before the 3-minute acoustic completion signal. - j) One competitor completing two or more legs of the event.